-Many people also benefit by going on YouTube and selecting some free videos about motivation, beating depression, how to get moving, etc. Most are short and with the thousands available, it isn’t hard to find something that you will like, find helpful and get you in a better mood.
+Many people also benefit from going on YouTube and selecting some free videos about motivation, beating depression, how to get moving, etc. Most are short and with the thousands available, it isn’t hard to find something that you will like, find help and get you in a better mood.

 My Fitness Pal is a free application that tracks just about as much as you want it to and many doctors recommend using it.